kcanivet/LearningGitHub/SalesforceDashboard.md

 # Creating a Salesforce Dashboard

 In my volunteer data work, I've had the opportunity to work with Salesforce.
-Prior to this I have never used Salesforce.
-Given the fact that Salesforce occupies about 1/5th of the CRM (Customer Relationship Management) market with over 150,000 companies, you will probably encounter it at some point.
+Prior to this I have never used it.
+Given the fact that Salesforce occupies about 1/5th of the CRM (Customer Relationship Management) market with over 150,000 clients, you will probably encounter it at some point.
 Salesforce checks all the boxes for a modern service but launched in 1999!
-It was one of the first SaaS (Software as a Service) and can also claim to be a PaaS (Platform as a Service) and DBaaS (Database as a Service).
+It was one of the first SaaS (Software as a Service) providers and can also claim to be a PaaS (Platform as a Service) and DBaaS (Database as a Service).
 Under the hood, Salesforce uses Oracle as a primary database structure with a few other things in the mix.
 Salesforce has also done a great job opening up an app marketplace for developers to build applications that work with Salesforce in a variety of ways, making the product almost infinitely expandable.

 ## The keys to building a dashboard